 If you’re an adventuresome cook, you can cook your pumpkin from scratch (but honestly, the canned pumpkin tasted great and is just as healthy).
 Keep in mind, if you cook it yourself, the texture will be vastly different than the thick, canned version.
 Strain it in a fine-mesh strainer over the sink for 1 hour or more if you plan on using it for pies or other baking projects.

 My favorite method for cooking pumpkin is roasting.
-To roast, preheat the oven to 400°F. For a large pumpkin, cover two baking sheets with aluminum foil or parchment paper.
+To roast, preheat the oven to 400°F. For a large pumpkin, coat two baking sheets with cooking spray or line with parchment paper.
 Cut the pumpkins into 5-inch wide chunks and scrape out the seeds and any loose membrane clinging to the inside of the pumpkin flesh.
 Place the pumpkin chunks, skin side down on the sheets.
 Drizzle with a few teaspoons of olive oil and bake 45 to 50 minutes or until fork-tender.
 Cool 30 minutes or until the pumpkin is cool to the touch.
 Use a spoon and scoop out the flesh.
 Transfer to an air-tight container and refrigerate or use immediately in your favorite recipe.

 Since pumpkin seeds are very high in the hard-to-find mineral zinc (that happens to be critical for taste and smell functions in the body), they are of interest to the medical community.
 Zinc is currently being studied for its ability to stop cancer cell growth in animal tests and researchers are beginning to investigate it in connection with the fight against prostate cancer.
 Learn more about pumpkin seeds.